 - Heating up already cooked meat: remove it from the fridge and bring it to room temperature (approx. 30 minutes), then transfer to a shallow pan.
 It’ll then go directly from the oven to the table.

 - Heating up already cooked beans: reheat over a medium heat on the hob.
-Rice can be reheated in the microwave.
+Our Mexican Rice recipe can be reheated in the microwave.

 - Finally, relax!
 The great thing about soup and Enchiladas is that it can be made in advance.
 A taco spread can be mainly all laid out in advance too.
 Avoid anything that’s going to keep you in the kitchen too long during the party and fluster you out!